thomasjbarry/Image-Craft/README.md

 		Other types of layouts

 		Tools: Select, Eraser (BufferedImageOp to selection?
 Change drawing type like clearRect?)

+	Medium priority:
+		Find all Graphics objects and make sure that whenever they are assigned, they are disposed.
+We're lagging.
+			From the API: "For efficiency, programmers should call dispose when finished using a Graphics object only if it was created directly from a component or another Graphics object."
+			That is to say: do not dispose of the Graphics object unless you initialized it within the same method.

 	Low Priority:
 		Merge Down layers (merges to bottommost selected layer)